micmejia/bible-dump/NKJV/Genesis/Gen 38.md

 And it was told Tamar, saying, "Look, your father-in-law is going up to Timnah to shear his sheep."

 ###### 14
-So she took off her widow's garments, covered _herself_ with a veil and wrapped herself, and sat in an open place which _was_ on the way to Timnah; for she saw that Shelah was grown, and she was not given to him as a wife.
+So she took off her widow's garments, covered herself with a veil and wrapped herself, and sat in an open place which was on the way to Timnah; for she saw that Shelah was grown, and she was not given to him as a wife.

 ###### 15
-When Judah saw her, he thought she _was_ a harlot, because she had covered her face.
+When Judah saw her, he thought she was a harlot, because she had covered her face.

 ###### 16
-Then he turned to her by the way, and said, "Please let me come in to you"; for he did not know that she _was_ his daughter-in-law.
+Then he turned to her by the way, and said, "Please let me come in to you"; for he did not know that she was his daughter-in-law.
 So she said, "What will you give me, that you may come in to me?"

 ###### 17
 And he said, "I will send a young goat from the flock."
-So she said, "Will you give _me_ a pledge till you send _it?_"
+So she said, "Will you give me a pledge till you send it?"

 ###### 18
 Then he said, "What pledge shall I give you?"
-So she said, "Your signet and cord, and your staff that _is_ in your hand."
-Then he gave _them_ to her, and went in to her, and she conceived by him.
+So she said, "Your signet and cord, and your staff that is in your hand."
+Then he gave them to her, and went in to her, and she conceived by him.

 ###### 19
 So she arose and went away, and laid aside her veil and put on the garments of her widowhood.

 ###### 20
-And Judah sent the young goat by the hand of his friend the Adullamite, to receive _his_ pledge from the woman's hand, but he did not find her.
+And Judah sent the young goat by the hand of his friend the Adullamite, to receive his pledge from the woman's hand, but he did not find her.

 ###### 21
-Then he asked the men of that place, saying, "Where is the harlot who _was_ openly by the roadside?"
-And they said, "There was no harlot in this _place._"
+Then he asked the men of that place, saying, "Where is the harlot who was openly by the roadside?"
+And they said, "There was no harlot in this place."

 ###### 22
 So he returned to Judah and said, "I cannot find her.
-Also, the men of the place said there was no harlot in this _place._"
+Also, the men of the place said there was no harlot in this place."

 ###### 23
-Then Judah said, "Let her take _them_ for herself, lest we be shamed; for I sent this young goat and you have not found her."
+Then Judah said, "Let her take them for herself, lest we be shamed; for I sent this young goat and you have not found her."

 ###### 24
-And it came to pass, about three months after, that Judah was told, saying, "Tamar your daughter-in-law has played the harlot; furthermore she _is_ with child by harlotry."
+And it came to pass, about three months after, that Judah was told, saying, "Tamar your daughter-in-law has played the harlot; furthermore she is with child by harlotry."
 So Judah said, "Bring her out and let her be burned!"

 ###### 25
-When she _was_ brought out, she sent to her father-in-law, saying, "By the man to whom these belong, I _am_ with child."
-And she said, "Please determine whose these _are_--the signet and cord, and staff."
+When she was brought out, she sent to her father-in-law, saying, "By the man to whom these belong, I am with child."
+And she said, "Please determine whose these are--the signet and cord, and staff."

 ###### 26
-So Judah acknowledged _them_ and said, "She has been more righteous than I, because I did not give her to Shelah my son."
+So Judah acknowledged them and said, "She has been more righteous than I, because I did not give her to Shelah my son."
 And he never knew her again.

 ###### 27
-Now it came to pass, at the time for giving birth, that behold, twins _were_ in her womb.
+Now it came to pass, at the time for giving birth, that behold, twins were in her womb.

 ###### 28
-And so it was, when she was giving birth, that _the one_ put out _his_ hand; and the midwife took a scarlet _thread_ and bound it on his hand, saying, "This one came out first."
+And so it was, when she was giving birth, that the one put out his hand; and the midwife took a scarlet thread and bound it on his hand, saying, "This one came out first."

 ###### 29
-Then it happened, as he drew back his hand, that his brother came out unexpectedly; and she said, "How did you break through? _This_ breach _be_ upon you!"
+Then it happened, as he drew back his hand, that his brother came out unexpectedly; and she said, "How did you break through?
+This breach be upon you!"
 Therefore his name was called Perez.

 ###### 30
-Afterward his brother came out who had the scarlet _thread_ on his hand.
+Afterward his brother came out who had the scarlet thread on his hand.
 And his name was called Zerah.